ZDEEX/pirate/doc/i2p.md

 ## Compatibility

-Treasure Chest uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol to connect to the I2P network.
+ZDEEX GUI uses the [SAM v3.1](https://geti2p.net/en/docs/api/samv3) protocol to connect to the I2P network.
 Any I2P router that supports it can be used.